Cig Harvey explores grief and death through the quiet beauty of floral life

 Cig Harvey lives in a farmhouse in rural Maine, where she photographs the people and places around her.
 Harvey’s photos often feature bright, saturated colors, and a touch of surrealism, as she tries to find the magic in the mundane.
 Her latest book is Blue Violet, an exploration of grief through flowers and colors.

-Your latest book, Violet, features bright, saturated photos of colors, but it’s really a book about grief.
+Your latest book, Blue Violet, features bright, saturated photos of colors, but it’s really a book about grief.
 How did this project start?

 The Poppy and Greenhouse by Cig Harvey.